Protecting Pennsylvania’s Plants and Animals

-The report on WPC’s second round of monitoring for shale gas impacts is available for download here.
+The report on WPC’s second round of monitoring for shale gas impacts is available for download.
 Methods, research objectives and findings are included in this report.
 Explore the focal areas and learn more about the data collected at our monitoring sites.
 For more information on site-specific water quality data or ecological information from assessment and monitoring activities within the focal areas, please contact us at email@example.com.

 Pipelines and transmission right-of-ways can be significant barriers for some wildlife species.
 These right-of-ways represent breaks, often 100m wide, in the forest habitat and are often planted in non-native hay-field grasses with little-to-no habitat value to wildlife.